 Most current organizations have a heterogeneity of systems, products and back-ends which hold information that is susceptible to be published in Open Data / Open Government Portals.
 These systems store all the information in different structures using their own metadata, structural/ordering rules, architecture and access mechanisms.

-The main problem solved by RTOD is the automatic extraction of content from different kinds of back-ends in order to offer that content in open data catalogs.
+Therefore, the main problem that solves RTOD is the automated extraction of content from different institutional back-ends to incorporate them, in an automated way, to an open data catalog..

 Automated content updates

 Currently RTOD offers different alternatives for the extraction and automated updating of content through drivers.